December 7, 1941: Pearl Harbor Casualties

 Over the course of nearly two hours during the morning of December 7th, 1941, a fleet of Japanese fighters and bombers assaulted the American naval base at Pearl Harbor in hopes of crippling the US Navy for the duration of World War II.
 The attack was devastating for the Americans, though the Japanese plan ultimately failed to achieve its objective.
 Within a year, most of the damaged battleships were back in service, fighting in the war in the Pacific and Europe.
 Even though the attack on Pearl Harbor can’t be considered a complete victory for Japan, the number of losses incurred by the United States paints a grim picture.

 Completely unaware of the destructive force heading in their direction, the servicemen stationed at Pearl Harbor were ill-prepared for what would hit them that Sunday morning.
-The damage done was of a breathtaking scale and casualties were felt on both sides of the attack.
+The damage done was of a breathtaking scale.

 American Losses at Pearl Harbor

 Of course, the United States suffered by far the greatest losses during the Pearl Harbor raid.
 The number of American casualties far surpassed the damage felt by the Japanese.
 As the smoke started to clear, the death toll continued to climb.
 Relief efforts discovered that the sunken battleships were graves for hundreds of men.